lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

    - Raspberry PI 3
    - Android – With Google Play

-## Actionlist
+## Action-list

 - [ ] **Configuring the Parsec account:**

 <img src="/assets/aws-parsec-setup/parsec-new-account.png" width="654">

 1. Sign up with a username, email-address and password.
 You'll get a confirmation (check your spam folder) with a link to click on.
-Do that.
+Press the mouse button.

 2. [Download](https://parsec.app/downloads/) the client for your platform, install it on your device and login.

 - [ ] **Setting up AWS:**

-1. I suppose you created and activated your AWS account.
+1. By now you created and activated your AWS account.
 Continue with adding a VPC (Virtual Private Network) by logging in to your account and checking the VPC  console.
 Click on the *Launch VPC Wizard*, and the next screen opens:

 <img src="/assets/aws-parsec-setup/vpc-dashboard.png" width="654">